griptape-ai/ComfyUI-Griptape/README.md

 ![alt text](docs/images/release_030_2_config_nodes.png)

 * Old `Griptape Agent Config` nodes still exist, but have been deprecated.
 They will be removed in a future release.
 Old workflows should automatically display the older nodes as deprecated.
 It's **highly recommended** to replace these old nodes with the new ones.
 I have tried to minimize breaking nodes, but if some may exist.
-I appologize for this if it happens.
+I apologize for this if it happens.

 ![alt text](docs/images/config_deprecated.png)